deepset-ai/haystack/README.md

 ## Core Concepts

-🏃‍♀️ **[Pipelines](https://docs.haystack.deepset.ai/docs/pipelines):** This is the standard Haystack structure that can connect to your data and perform on it NLP tasks that you define..
+🏃‍♀️ **[Pipelines](https://docs.haystack.deepset.ai/docs/pipelines):** This is the standard Haystack structure that can connect to your data and perform on it NLP tasks that you define.
 The data in a Pipeline flows from one Node to the next.
 You define how Nodes interact with each other, and how one Node pushes data to the next.

 An example pipeline would consist of one `Retriever` Node and one `Reader` Node.
 When the pipeline runs with a query, the Retriever first retrieves the documents relevant to the query and then the Reader extracts the final answer.